This post is going to provide a step by step tutorial to deploy your Phaser game to the AWS servers using the Amplify services.

 Deploy your changes

-Being able to quickly deploy a site to the Web, without having to fight with Build configuration, server settings and all the extra headache required is absolutely brilliant.
-But, I am personally more surprised by the Continuous integration build in within the APP.
+Being able to quickly deploy a site to the Web, without having to fight with Build configuration, server settings and all the extra headache required, is absolutely brilliant.
+But, I am personally more surprised by the Continuous integration built-in within the APP.

-To try this powerful feature is time to go to your source code ( either locally using your IDE or choice, or directly within GitHub but using their online editor) and change a file and push it to remote.
+To try this powerful feature, it is time to go to your source code ( either locally using your IDE or choice, or directly within GitHub but using their online editor) and change a file and push it to remote.

 In my case, I am going to change the log to use my own instead than Phaser.